Bruce Springsteen postpones Philadelphia concerts because of illness

 RELATED: The Gaslight Anthem were labeled "Bruce Springsteen copycats."
 Now the Boss is on their new single

-The 73-year-old Springsteen said they're working on rescheduled dates for the concerts.

-A concert promoter told CBS News Philadelphia, Springsteen saw a doctor about an hour before he was to report to the venue.
-And under the doctor's orders, there will be no show Wednesday night or Friday.
+A concert promoter told CBS News Philadelphia that Springsteen saw a doctor about an hour before he was supposed to arrive at the venue.
+Wednesday and Friday's scheduled shows were postponed on the doctor's orders, CBS Philadelphia reported.

-A merchandise tent was set up and people were still buying things when CBS Philadelphia arrived at Citizens Bank Park.
-However, the lots were all closed off around the area.
+While the lots around Citizens Bank Park were all closed off, a merchandise tent was set up and people were still buying things when CBS Philadelphia arrived.

-"I tried getting here early to park and get some merch and head to South Philly for dinner and some of the parking attendants told me the show is postponed and I was a little bit stunned," Tom Lamaina, of Voorhees, N.J., said.
+"I tried getting here early to park and get some merch and head to South Philly for dinner and some of the parking attendants told me the show is postponed and I was a little bit stunned," Tom Lamaina of Voorhees, New Jersey, said.

 "I'm not going to lie, this one hurts, it hurts," Sharon McGee said.
 "We've been down here since 9 a.m., it's been a long hot day and, I don't know, I was ready for it."